Are you auditioning for the next production, and do you want to learn music from the show?

 Helen Corelli: 50s, the type-A, irritating stage mom of a transgender boy, mezzo soprano.
 G3 to E5

-Megan Foster: 40s, a bold, accepting music teacher with good advice and a few boundary issues.
+Megan Foster: 40s, Abby's best friend, a bold, accepting music teacher with good advice and a few boundary issues.
 Mezzo patter role.
-F3 to D5
+F3 to G5

 Brooke Foster: 15, a privileged, open-hearted high school student who feels deeply; soprano.
-A-flat3 to F5
+A3 to F#5

 Jeremy Robbins: 40s, the self-centered, impulsive father of Liz and Chase, with priorities out of whack.
 Vocal part is transposable to tenor or bass.
 C3 to F4

 Derek Johnson: 18, the kind, patient, gay skating partner to Gabriel, transposable tenor-bass.
-Either B-flat2 to D4 or D3 to F#4
+B-flat2 to D4.

 Link: represents social media algorithm: can be any gender, age, voice part.
 Vocal music in treble or bass clef. either A3 to G5 or A2 to G4